miguelrincon/miguelrincon.github.io/_posts/2019-03-26-flutter-wed-developers.md

 ### Flutter renders everything

-Flutter makes use of [Skia](https://skia.org/dev/flutter) to render each element of the application, there is no rendering of components done by the operating system.
+Flutter makes use of [Skia](https://skia.org/dev/flutter) to render each element of the application on a canvas, there is no rendering of components done by the operating system or a WebView.
 This means that *everything* that is presented in the screen *is* a Flutter Widget.

 One downside is that applications only "look" native.
 The Material and Cupertino widget libraries provided by Flutter must be kept up to date for Flutter to continue to appear like the correct version of an app in newer versions of OS.